YTread Logo

 which automakers can seriously challenge tesla...

-So far, the Tesla killers haven't really killed Tesla at all, but more rivals are coming, and they're being launched by big
+So far, the Tesla killers haven't really killed Tesla at all, but more rivals are coming and being launched by big

 automakers

 that have been making cars for a long time.
-So who are they and how many chances do they have?
-First of all, it helps to see what they're up against.
-Analysts and industry watchers debate the reasons why Tesla is so dominant in electric vehicles.
+So who are they and what possibilities do they have?
+First, it's helpful to look at what they're up against.
+Analysts and industry observers debate the reasons why Tesla is so dominant in electric vehicles.
 There are some clear ones on paper.
-First of all, Teslas have some of the best ranges available of any electric car on the market.
-And Tesla's biggest seller, the Model 3, starts at around $39,000, not far from the average price of a new vehicle in the US.
+First, Teslas have some of the best ranges available of any electric car on the market.
+And Tesla's biggest seller, the Model 3, starts at around $39,000, not far from the average price of a new vehicle in the United States.

 which automakers can seriously challenge tesla

-Teslas have also won praise for their innovative design, both on the exterior and inside.
+Teslas have also received praise for their innovative design, both exterior and interior.
 But there is criticism of Tesla, as well as a relatively small and young automaker.
-Tesla has been plagued by manufacturing difficulties, leaving hopeful buyers waiting a long time for reserved vehicles.
-Veteran competitors have even used their manufacturing expertise as a selling point by marketing their own electric models, telling customers they won't have to wait for a newly introduced vehicle.
-Tesla customers have also complained of problems getting parts and service.
+Tesla has been plagued by manufacturing difficulties, leaving hopeful buyers waiting a long time to get their hands on reserved vehicles.
+Veteran competitors have even used their manufacturing experience as a sales pitch when marketing their own electric models, telling customers they won't have to wait for a newly introduced vehicle.
+Tesla customers have also complained about problems obtaining parts and service.
 Tesla's success seems to defy the odds in other ways.
-Of the three models it currently sells, they are traditional sedans in a market that has increasingly favored sport utility vehicles since the US economy emerged from the Great Recession.
+Of the three models it currently sells are traditional sedans in a market that has increasingly favored sport utility vehicles since the U.S. economy emerged from the Great Recession.

 which automakers can seriously challenge tesla

-Their only SUV available so far.
-The Model X has a very high-end price.
-But Tesla fans, loyalists, and prospective buyers have so far been undaunted.
-The company seems to attract a lot of publicity and attention.
-Many industry observers say that much of what sells Tesla cars is Tesla itself, as well as its charismatic if often controversial leader, Elon Musk.
-Despite complaints about long waits for service, mass production, setbacks and criticism of the company's construction, quality buyers still seem to want to be a part of Tesla's vision.
+Its only SUV available so far.
+The Model But Tesla fans, loyalists and potential buyers are so far unfazed.
+The company seems to attract a lot of excitement and attention.
+Many industry observers say that much of what sells Tesla cars is Tesla itself, as well as its charismatic, if often controversial, leader, Elon Musk.
+Despite complaints about long waits for service, mass production, setbacks and criticism of the company's construction, quality buyers still seem to want to be part of Tesla's vision.
 Renowned industry critic Consumer Reports has praised and criticized Tesla vehicles, but says the brand seems to have something special that no one else has been able to capture.

 Well, I think that's exactly it.
-I mean, I think there's a lot of interest in Tesla more because of the fact that they're looking at an electric car.
-So the fact that Tesla is the innovator is state of the art.
-That is what is so attractive to so many people.
-So the question is,
+I mean, I think there's a lot of interest in Tesla more than the fact that they're looking for an electric car.
+So the fact that Tesla is the innovator is the latest, the latest technology.
+That's what's so attractive to so many people.
+So the question is, what brands can compete with Tesla?
+Which ones are meant to do it?
+What are potential Tesla buyers buying?
+At the top end where Tesla tends to play?
+There are cars like the Audi E Tron, the Jaguar I-Pace and the BMW i3.
+Porsche began delivering its long-awaited Taycan to American customers in December.

 which

-There are also vehicles for which customers are willing to pay more than passenger cars of similar size.
+customers are willing to pay more compared to passenger cars of similar size.
 That combination suggests automakers will have an easier time driving them off the lot and absorbing the high costs of electric vehicle technology.
 But they will still have to find a way to

 challenge

-the incredible brand power and cult following that has managed to follow Tesla.
+the incredible brand power and cult following that Tesla has managed to follow.

 If you have any copyright issue, please Contact